maxim-pre/tictactoe/README.md

 <img src="./images/minimax_diagram.png"/>

-The computer takes the current board position as the root node on the tree and traverses down assessiing each possible outcome.
+The computer takes the current board position as the root node on the tree and traverses down assessing each possible outcome.

 - The computer will always take the shortest distance to victory, so in the example above, even though there are two paths to victory the computer will select option 2